zimle/notes/docker.md

 ## Run two docker-compose files in one command

-Docker has some [composibility rules](https://docs.docker.com/compose/extends/).
+Docker has some [combinable rules](https://docs.docker.com/compose/extends/).
 The simplest is to specify each yml with the `-f` flag:

 ```bash
 docker compose -f postgres-compose.yml -f oracle-compose.yml up -d